• The Workplace

 There are many options for training managers to identify warning signs of employees’ mental health issues, but some signs include:

-• Change in appearance, such as becoming increasingly unkempt
+• Changes in appearance, such as becoming increasingly unkempt

-• Decrease in productivity or noticeable change in work performance
+• Decrease in productivity or noticeable changes in work performance

 • Avoiding social events or casual interactions with colleagues

-Training should address identifying these and other troubling signs as well as how to approach employees to offer help.
+Training should address identifying these and other troubling signs as well as how to offer help.
 Other key training components include:

-• What to do with the information once the employee shares it
+• What to do with health information employees share

 • When and how to report concerns or observed problems to your Human Resources department